INTJ ISFP relationship personality pairing is held up as one of the better matches for INTJs.

 Let’s dive in and learn everything there is to learn about this relationship compability.

 It may take a significant period of time before your ISFP partner opens up emotionally to you.
 There are two ways of looking at this.

 The first would be to grow frustrated at the lack of progress in the relationship intimacy early on.

 The second, and in my opinion the view of most INTJs, is to be grateful to find a romantic partner who understands the value of taking things slow.

-You’ll notice also that as your INTJ ISFP relationship develops, your ISFP partner will be uncannily able to judge your emotions just by examining your face or noticing your movements.
+You’ll also notice that as your INTJ ISFP relationship develops, your ISFP partner will be uncannily able to judge your emotions just by examining your face or noticing your movements.